psteinb/compass/README.md

 ## License

 This project is licensed under the BSD 3-clause open source license.
-See (LICENSE)[LICENSE] for details.
+See [LICENSE](LICENSE) for details.